4ybbe/sec-audit-labs/README.md

 ## 📖 Overview

-**SecAudit** is an intentionally vulnerable web application disguised as a modern, sleek Cloud SaaS Platform.
+**AuditLabs** is an intentionally vulnerable web application disguised as a modern, sleek Cloud SaaS Platform.
 It is designed to help developers, security enthusiasts, and penetration testers understand common web vulnerabilities in a realistic, context-driven environment.

-Instead of traditional "hacker terminal" aesthetics, CloudAudit places the user inside a realistic corporate portal, demonstrating how critical flaws often hide behind clean user interfaces.
+Instead of traditional "hacker terminal" aesthetics, AuditLabs places the user inside a realistic corporate portal, demonstrating how critical flaws often hide behind clean user interfaces.

 ---